precice/precice.github.io/content/community/contribute/community-contribute-open-projects.md

 We expect to work with the accepted GSoC participants in the summer.
 Our capacity to review external contributions before that is very limited.
 {% endimportant %}

+{% important %}
+We have already received too many pull requests in the period before proposals open.
+For this reason, we have now restricted interactions with the preCICE repositories to collaborators.
+If you have not reached out so far, chances for selection are very small.
+{% endimportant %}

 ### Submitting proposals

 You need to [submit a proposal on the GSoC system](https://google.github.io/gsocguides/student/writing-a-proposal).
 The proposal has to follow the following guidelines.
 Not following will lead to automatic rejection.
 You can edit your proposal on the GSoC system until the end of the [proposal submission deadline](https://summerofcode.withgoogle.com/organizations/precice/programs/2026/timeline).
 Due to the amount of interest, we do not have the capacity to provide feedback on drafts.